Table Of Contents

 Are Azure Savings Plans Replacing Reserved Instances?

 Not at all.
-Azure Savings Plans and Azure Reserved VMs are different discount plans.
-Both are applicable to eligible Azure cloud resources.
+Azure Savings Plans and Azure Reserved VMs are different discount instruments.
+Both are applicable to eligible Azure cloud resources, and Microsoft continues to support both.

 Check out this article to see how AWS savings plans differ from reserved instances.